twcook/AxiusMEM/.github/ISSUE_TEMPLATE/feature_request.md

 ---
 name: Feature Request
-description: Suggest an idea or enhancement for AxiusMEM
+description: Suggest an idea or enhancement for AxiusMEM™
 labels: enhancement
 ---